dashpradeep99/docker-complete-tutorial/2-orchestration.md

 `e2a4fb18da48: Image successfully pushed`

-Now, you would need to change `docker-compose.yml` file to deploy on Swarm.
+**Step 3 :** Now, you would need to change `docker-compose.yml` file to deploy on Swarm.
 The first thing to change would be the source of the '**web**' image.
 You would need to change the following using your favorite text editor.

 ```
 (-) build: .
 (+) image: {Your_Docker_Hub_username}/dockchat:v1
 ```

-We will also use constraints/affinity rules to ensure Swarm selects the right nodes for deployment.
+**Step 4 :** We will also use constraints/affinity rules to ensure Swarm selects the right nodes for deployment.
 Inititally, we labeled **node 1** as a staging node, and **node 2** as s production node.
 We can specify in the `docker-compose.yml` file certain constraints to ensure the service is deployed on the environment we specified.
-Add the following Compose paramters under BOTH the services (**db** and **web**)
+Add the following Compose paramters under **BOTH** the services (**db** and **web**)

 ```
 (+) environment: